 Since the inception of the State of Israel, anti-Zionists and anti-Israel activists have engaged in various campaigns aimed at demonizing and delegitimizing the Jewish State, falsely accusing Israel of violating international law, including the prohibition on transfers of population from an occupying state to the territory of an occupied state.
 Israel, however, has not violated that standard because a) the West Bank is not occupied territory and b) Jewish residents of Israel are not being forcefully transferred there.

 The West Bank is not an occupied territory because there is no occupied state.
-Jordan, which had control of the West Bank before Israel, renounced all claims to the West Bank in 1988.
+Jordan, which had control of the West Bank before Israel, renounced all claims (page doesnt exist) to the West Bank in 1988.
 The West Bank, to use neutral terminology, falls under shared control of Israel and the Palestinian Authority.

 International law prohibits the forcible transfer of residents in non-occupied territories (i.e. Israel) to occupied territories (i.e. the West Bank).
 Jewish residents who live in the West Bank do so freely and voluntarily, not because the Government of Israel has forced them to do so.